NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 ``date_of_birth``, but at least one of them is required by the DANDI Archive and recommended in general.

 If the precise age is unknown, an age range can be given by "[lower bound]/[upper bound]" e.g. "P10D/P20D" would mean that the age is in between 10 and 20 days.
-If only the lower or upper bound is known, "**" can be used to indicate a missing bound.
+If only the lower bound is known, then including only the slash after that lower bound can be used to indicate a missing bound.
 For instance, "P90Y/" would indicate that the age is 90 years or older.

 Check function: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_subject_age`